-Staying fit for 2014 can be easier than you think.
-65% of Americans make New Years resolutions while only about 8% will have achieved them.
+Staying fit for 2020 can be easier than you think.
+As we approach the Holidays we will be consuming mass quantities of food.
+Some of us can be glutenous about it using the Holidays as an excuse not to stay on a healthy diet plan.
+65% of Americans make New Year’s resolutions while only about 8% will have achieved them.
 A sad 30% don’t even make it past the first week.
-Three days is the length of the average New Years resolution goal streak, according to an article written by Jessamyn Patterson.
-I am one to say don’t make New Years resolutions, rather, concentrate on yourself and move toward your own goal to be healthy, fit and happy.
+Three days is the length of the average New Year’s resolution goal streak, according to an article written by Jessamyn Patterson.
+I am one to say don’t make New Year’s resolutions, rather, concentrate on yourself and move toward your own goal to be healthy, fit and happy.
 Here are some tips to help with your personal journey.

 1. Clean up your life – Get rid of all the clutter inside and out.
 What happens internally manifests externally making for a disorganized lifestyle.
 Develop structure as a stress free home and work life makes for a smoother environment.